kouamojulesquentin/MAST-AnalogTest/openocd/openocd-builder/README.txt

 --

+Q: The connection with my adapter/JTAG TAP/SPI slave does not work.
+How to check if the problem comes from the adapter?

+A: You can run directly openocd by executing the build/openocd_build/openocd/build/bin/openocd binary with the following options
+-f <adapter_configuration_file> -f <sut_description_file_for_openocd> -c "init; <list of commands>"

+The SUT description file for OpenOCD can be design according to the guidelines given on http://openocd.org/doc/html/Config-File-Guidelines.html .

+In boundary scan mode, commands can be found on http://openocd.org/doc/html/Boundary-Scan-Commands.html .
+You can add commands as many as you want, at the moment they are separated by a semicolon (';').

+--

 Q: Why there is an external CMake script doing exactly the same job than the standard OpenOCD installation commands?
    Why I should not just install OpenOCD on my computer?